• Skip to primary navigation

 Transportation

-Don’t ride motorbike if you are not good at it.
+Don’t ride a motorbike if you are not good at it.
 Bali is a very crowded island and traffic jams are unbearable sometimes.
-Even though The best and most affordable way to get around is on the back of a scooter.
-With traffic condition if you are not good at riding scooter you should download the transportation app and the best ones are: Go-Jek and Grab.
+Even though the best and most affordable way to get around is on the back of a scooter.
+With traffic conditions, if you are not good at riding a scooter you should download the transportation app like Go-Jek.

 Don’t get angry if people are honking at you.
 There is no road rage in Bali; Honking in Bali is a polite way to let someone know that you are overtaking or going around blind corners and intersections.
 Everybody uses it and it is a gentle gesture to communicate something.